House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Time of Year

 People tend to renovate their homes in the spring and fall.
 The exact dates in your area will likely depend on the climate and your exact location.
-In places with an “on” season, it will likely cost the most right before the on season begins, as many people will want their flooring done by then so they can appropriately enjoy it.
+In places with an “on” season, it will likely cost the most right before the season begins.

 Time your installation with this in mind if you’re looking for the most savings.
-You can potentially save anywhere from $500 to $700 depending on your area and the project size.
+Depending on your area and the project size, You can save anywhere from $500 to $700.

 Particular Contractor

-Different professionals will charge different things for the same job.
-Usually, the amount of experience directly affects this.
-However, there can be other factors as well.
-A company with a large crew will likely charge more, but they can get it done faster.
-“Extras” like insurance and guarantees will usually cost you more upfront too, but they may end up saving you money in the long run.
+Usually, the amount of experience a contractor has will affect their prices.
+However, there are other factors to consider.
+A company with a large crew will likely charge more, but they can do it faster.
+“Extras” like insurance and guarantees will cost you more upfront too, but they may save you money in the long run.

 Laminate flooring_Shutterstock_twinlynx